This page describes a number of best practices that you can apply on your project.

 Commit both the changeSet and the application code.

-Datical is a commercial product with builds on the core Liquibase functionality.
+Datical is a commercial product which builds on the core Liquibase functionality.
 Beyond versioning and managing database changes, Datical bridges the gap between development and operations with capabilities that enable a fully unified and automated path for database code.

 Datical has a web interface, command line interface, and REST API.
 All interfaces are secure and require authentication.